RobloxVoxi/VoxiAPI/README.md

 #Voxi API

+> [!CAUTION]
+> The only official places to download Bloxstrap are this GitHub repository and [bloxstrap.pizzaboxer.xyz](https://bloxstrap.pizzaboxer.xyz).
+Any other websites offering downloads or claiming to be us are not controlled by us.

 this is a github file style it: Welcome to VoxiAPI,Voxi API was developed in 2020 which later got swept behind due to bryfon.
 Now with new devs on our team we have officaly reopen VoxiAPI.
 This Github page is here to guide you on how to use it.